haldud/election-analysis/README.md

 3. Identify the county with the highest turnout.

 ## Challenge Results
-The analysis by county show that:
+The analysis by county shows that:

 - The following counties registered votes in this election:
     - Jefferson